 The Progress in International Reading Literacy Study (PIRLS) assesses reading literacy in Year 4 students across 50 countries.
-According to the PIRLS 2016 report (Thomson et al. 2017a):
+The latest available data from the PIRLS comes from the 2016 report (Thomson et al. 2017a):

 This horizontal bar chart shows the mean scores on the PIRLS reading literacy assessment across 50 countries.
 Australia was ranked 21 with a score of 544.
 The scores ranged from 320 in South Africa to 581 in the Russian Federation.